 These criteria will keep you from chasing after technology you don’t need yet and money you can avoid spending.

-Here are some other tips you should follow to make it the best day and keep the future bright for all of us.
+Here are some other metal detecting tips and tricks you should follow to make it the best day and keep the future bright for all of us.

-Need a Checklist of items for your outing?
-Jump over here and download a copy!
+Freebie – Use a Checklist for your outing Jump over here and download a copy!